by Molly Greene, @mollygreene

 So while BB turns up its nose at me, I will now return to doing what I used to do, and utilize the biggest of the “smaller” book promotion sites, advertising one title every six weeks or so.
 These bigger/smaller sites include eReader News Today, Book Gorilla, Books Butterfly, Robin Reads, and, on the opposite end, Book Marketing Tools’ “free” ebook submission portal, which allow authors to blast your promotion out to a bunch of tiny little sites.
 (Readers, have any “larger” promo sites to add to this list?)

 I believe the secret to best success on these sites is not to overuse them, which means limit exposure by not appearing on their lists too often.
 Their subscriber lists are smaller.
 If/when a subscriber purchases or downloads one of your titles after seeing them there, they’ll cycle through your backlist and won’t be buying the next time you appear.
 Make sense?

 4. Revive and rev UP social media

 A fellow author recently asked me if I thought social media was a necessity for book sales.
 And the answer, given by much more successful and knowledgeable industry pros than I, is … yes, and no. Social media is not a direct-sale approach, it’s a long-term strategy to connect with 1) other authors who can and will support you, 2) potential future readers, and 3) raving fans.

-This quote, recently posted on The Passive Voice blog, sums it up: When I hear people debate the ROI of social media, it makes me remember why so many business fail.
+This quote from The Passive Voice blog sums it up: When I hear people debate the ROI of social media, it makes me remember why so many business fail.
 Most businesses are not playing the marathon.
 They’re playing the sprint.
 They’re not worried about lifetime value and retention.
 They’re worried about short-term goals.